bryansturdivant/Midterm/README.md

 **Profile Color Updates**
 - Profile name color customization works for new comments
-- Historical comments may not reflect updated colors consistently
+- Historical comments do not reflect updated colors consistently
+- No "success" message when updating color

+**Display Name Stuff**
+- When changing display name in the profile page, it doesn't go through the same required checks that happen during registration - working on fixing this by sunday evening
+- Display name is shown to user except when they're in the profile page - Then it shows up as "object, object".
+Trying to figure out why this happens only on the profile page and nowhere else

 ## Setup Instructions